Exploring conflict in a math lesson brings drama to unexpected places, like identifying the attributes of quadrilaterals.

 The Final Challenge

 This 3rd-grade common core standard wants students to “draw examples of quadrilaterals that do not belong to any of these subcategories.”
-What a great final challenge!
+What a great final step!

 Students!
 There is a mutant quadrilateral on the loose.
 It fits into no known categories but still has four sides.
 What could it look like?